Visit Haute-Savoie in 7 days

 Option 3: Lake Annecy bike tour

-• Rent a bike at one of the many rental shops: rent a bike in Annecy
+• Rent a bike from one of the many rental shops: rent a bike in Annecy

 To read: Lake Annecy bike tour